gmatteo/pseudos_ac_she/README.md

 110_Ds: OK: Take my version with smoother MCC and 0.93 vs 2.79 from origin
 111_Rg: OK: Take my Rg.
 Much smoother
 112_Cn: OK-TODO: Slow ecut conv, df good but there are discrepancies wrt AE.
 Cn_new.in is the best so far.
-113_Nh: FIXME: Requires extra work
+113_Nh: FIXME: Requires extra work.
+AE EOS looks ok but pseudos do not get V0 right (underestimated by ~one point)
 114_Fl: OK: Take my Fl.psp8 with f-projector (0.42 vs 1.25)
 115_Mc: OK: Take Mc_new.psp8 with f-projector (1.56 vs 3.08 origin)
 116_Lv: OK: Take my version (2.27 vs 3.24 from origin)
-117_Ts: TODO: Requires extra work, use Ts.in as starting point or maybe recompute AE EOS?
+117_Ts: FIXME: AE EOS looks ok but pseudos do not get V0 right (underestimated by ~one point)
-118_Og: ???
+118_Og: FIXME: Can't manage to get decent pseudo for this!

 # AE results